 Automation based on events

-The best omnichannel solutions rely on event-driven workflow automation.
+The best omnichannel solutions rely on event-driven workflow automation to achieve scale and speed.
 Event-driven means that you can configure an outreach action—whether text, email, callback, or smart voicemail drops—to take place when it’s triggered by one or more specific events.

 For example, you send an email and that email gets opened.
 With event-driven workflow automation, you can automate an action based on this event, ensuring a call is placed, say, 10 minutes after this email is opened.